 The first priority during a medical emergency is to save lives.
 A person who is unconscious and unresponsive may be close to death, and rescuers must assess the situation and begin treatment as needed to restore and maintain the person's airway, breathing, and circulation (the ABCs).
 A problem in any of these areas may be fatal if not corrected quickly.
 The airway, which is the passage through which air travels to the lungs, can become blocked (for example, by choking on or inhaling a piece of food).
-Many disorders, such as emphysema and asthma, can make breathing difficult.
-Circulation of blood, which depends on a pumping and beating heart muscle, can stop during cardiac arrest.
+Many disorders, such as emphysema Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease is persistent narrowing (blocking, or obstruction) of the airways occurring with emphysema, chronic obstructive bronchitis, or both disorders.
+Cigarette... read more and asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
+Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more , can make breathing difficult.
+Circulation of blood, which depends on a pumping and beating heart muscle, can stop during cardiac arrest Cardiac Arrest and CPR Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
+Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more .
 As needed, rescuers should immediately begin

 The next priority is to get medical assistance by calling for emergency medical care.
 In the United States, emergency medical care can be accessed by calling 911.
-The caller should give the dispatcher a full description of the person's condition and how the injury or illness developed.
+The caller should give the dispatcher as full a description as possible of the person's condition and how the injury or illness developed.
 The caller should not hang up until told to do so.
-If several lay people (rescuers) are present, one should call for help while another begins assessment and first aid.
+If several laypeople (rescuers) are present, one should call for help while another begins assessment and first aid.

 After calling 911 or the local emergency service, rescuers, when necessary, can also give people: